mnmmelo/GetDataProject/CodeBook.md

 fBodyGyro-std()-Z,            fBodyAccMag-mean(),           fBodyAccMag-std()          ,
 fBodyBodyAccJerkMag-mean(),   fBodyBodyAccJerkMag-std(),    fBodyBodyGyroMag-mean()    , fBodyBodyGyroMag-std(),       fBodyBodyGyroJerkMag-mean(),  fBodyBodyGyroJerkMag-std()
+ + Mean - Numeric - The average of each variable for each activity and each subject

 ### "AveragedMeasurements.txt" file
 The data in the "AveragedMeasurements.txt" is organized into 4 space separated